dataobservatory-eu/greendeal/content/post/2021-05-21-eu-datathon-2021/index.md

 authors:  ["Daniel Antal", "Andrés García Molina"]

-tags:  ["open-data", "open-science", "data-altruism", "data-observatory", "datathon", "competition"]
+tags:  ["Open data", "Open science", "data-altruism", "data-observatory", "datathon", "competition"]

 summary:  "Reprex, a Dutch start-up enterprise formed to utilize open source software and open data in open collaboration with its partners is contesting all three challenges of the EU Datathon 2021 Prizes."